nima101/nima101.github.io/about.md

 permalink: /about/
 ---

-I am a software engineer with a passion for algorithms, operating systems, fun projects elegant code.
+I am a software engineer with a passion for algorithms, operating systems, math and elegant code.

-email: nima.aghdaii[at]gmail.com